Malizma333/line-rider-command-editor-userscript/README.md

   - Advanced camera info can be viewed by going to settings -> playback camera and entering the appropriate resolution
   - Width and height of the bounding box range from **0** to **2**
   - X and y offsets range from **-100** to **100**
+- Camera Focus triggers have a weight property for each rider that relates to how much the camera focuses on that rider
+  - The weight ranges from **0** to **1**
+  - The dropdown includes as many riders as there are in the loaded track file
+- Time Remap triggers have a time scale property that the render engine runs at
+  - The time scale ranges from **0.01** to **10**